GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_training.md

 -	Think about the size of the group: experience shows that 10 to 15 participants are ideal.
 If more people are interested in the training, consider organising more than one training.
 If possible, have two trainers, so that one can present the content and the other can support the participants.
 -	Set the setting: Are you planning an online or face-to-face course?
 Do you plan your training in half-day or full-day sessions?
 Will the training take place on consecutive days or spread over several weeks with days off in between?
 Of course, these questions should be answered depending on the background and needs of the participants.
 ## 2. Planning
-You can use the platform's modular structure (link) and the skill levels (link) as a guide when planning your training schedule.
+You can use the platform's modular structure (link) and the [skill levels](https://giscience.github.io/gis-training-resource-center/content/intro.html#learning-objectives) as a guide when planning your training schedule.
 On a practical level, you should consider the following:
 -	Define the learning objectives in detail and communicate them at the beginning of the training.
 It is easier to organise the material if you know what you want to achieve.
 The participants need to know what they are supposed to learn and where they are during the training.
 -	When planning the structure of your training, you can use the sample structure (link) as a guide, but you can also adapt it to the specific needs of your participants.
 If possible, use material and exercises that are related to the participant's background.
 -	Allow time for questions and answers, as well as for spontaneous topics.
 Participants usually benefit most from trainer support for acute problems.